Doctor Who season 23: Revised Season 23

 Although Doctor Who had been recommissioned, it yet again underwent a format change, with episodes reduced in length back to 25 minutes, and the full season running to only 14 episodes (a total of 350 minutes' running time), which worked out at almost half the total of Season 22.
 As a consequence, the production team were forced to abandon the various serials that had been commissioned for the original Season 23, and instead come up with something new.
-John Nathan-Turner and Eric Saward eventually came up with the idea of having the various serials linked with an overarching narrative—this led to the conception of a trial story with a Christmas Carol-inspired "past, present, and future" storyline, thereby stretching the length of the season.
+John Nathan-Turner and Eric Saward eventually came up with the idea of having the various serials linked with an overarching narrative—this led to the conception of a trial story with A Christmas Carol-inspired "past, present, and future" storyline, thereby stretching the length of the season.
 The planned 14-part serial was intended to be divided into a pair of 4-part stories followed by a 6-part one.
 By July 1985, the characters of the Valeyard, the Inquisitor and Mel were conceived.

 Production

 Robert Holmes was commissioned to write the first and final chapters of the serial.
 His draft of the first chapter, The Mysterious Planet, was criticised by BBC Head of Series and Serials, Jonathan Powell, for its comedic content, contradicting the BBC controller's request for a more humorous series – which took away confidence from Holmes.

-The second chapter, Mindwarp, was written by Philip Martin., whose character Sil, introduced in the previous season's Vengeance on Varos, was popular among the production team, who asked Martin to feature the character in the ultimately-cancelled story Mission to Magnus.
+The second chapter, Mindwarp, was written by Philip Martin.
+The main villain of the serial was Sil, introduced in Vengeance on Varos (1985).
+Sil was selected due to his popularity among the production team who asked Martin to feature the character in the ultimately-cancelled story Mission to Magnus.
 Nathan-Turner asked Martin to include Sil in his chapter, and asked confidentially for Peri to be killed in accordance with Bryant's wishes to leave the show with a bang.

 The third chapter was originally to be interlinked with the fourth.
 Holmes was originally asked to write it, but declined, citing a dislike of six-part serials.
 After rejecting submissions by Christopher H. Bidmead and PJ Hammond, Nathan-Turner approached husband-and-wife writing team Pip and Jane Baker to write a studio-based serial, Terror of the Vervoids.